 Many opt to pursue a course through the 8 music exam grades.

-Exam sessions take place 3 times a year in Kirton-in Lindsey.
+Exam sessions take place three times a year in Kirton-in Lindsey.

-Working towards an exam is a good idea, giving people a clear sense of direction as well as professional assessment of their progress.
+Working towards an exam provides a clear sense of direction as well as professional assessment of progress.

 Other General Points

 I am a great believer in the importance of playing by both eye and ear, by which I mean being able to read music as well as being able to work tunes out by ear and acquire a basic ability to improvise.

 As a rule I don’t take children younger than six.
 There is no upper age limit, though if you are getting on a bit, and are a complete beginner you might have to have rather modest aspirations!

 A small proportion of the population (about 4%) are seriously lacking in musical instincts.
 If you struggle to keep a steady beat and find it impossible to sing in tune, then it may be that the guitar is not for you.
 I can give you an honest appraisal of your potential within the first half hour of tuition – which is free of charge by the way.

 Although learning an instrument can be hard work, I always strive to make the lessons as enjoyable as I can – both for your sake and mine!